w3f/Grant-Milestone-Delivery/deliveries/swush-dex-aggregator-milestone-2.md

 * **Milestone Number:** 2

 **Context** (optional)
 This is final milestone with full functionality of the application.
+User now can swap assets between Asset Hub and Hydradx and vice versa with slippage control and protection and final transaction is simulated using chopsticks.

 Github repo of code: https://github.com/swush-labs/swush-app